 Each year San Diego Humane Society, in cooperation with the State Humane Association of California and the California Veterinary Medical Association, provides a Basic Animal Law Enforcement Academy and an Advanced Animal Law Enforcement Academy.

 Basic Animal Law Enforcement Academy

-The Basic Animal Law Enforcement Academy (also known as the Humane Academy), is intended to provide training in California humane laws and appropriate animal care.
-This course can satisfy the requirements mandated by section 14502 of the California Corporations Code for appointment and reappontment as a humane officer (the final decision as to whether a course satisfies the training requirements rests with the superior court charged with confirming appointment or reapointment).
+The Basic Animal Law Enforcement Academy is intended to provide training in California humane laws and appropriate animal care.
+This course can satisfy the requirements mandated by section 14502 of the California Corporations Code for appointment and reappointment as a humane officer (the final decision as to whether a course satisfies the training requirements rests with the superior court charged with confirming appointment or reappointment).

 California Animal Law

 - Introduction to cruelty.